bartholdja/e0lxAnimals/README.md

-Life-expectancy at Birth versus Lifespan Equality
+Life expectancy at birth versus life span equality
 =================================================

-Exploring the Relationship between Life-expectancy at Birth, Lifespan Equality, shared Life and other related Measures across the Animal Kingdom.
+Exploring the relationship between life expectancy, lifespan equality, length of shared life, and other related measures across the animal kingdom.